jkobti/yetAnotherBoilerplate/packages/flutter_app/README.md

 - Mobile targets (iOS/Android) will be added later.
 The project currently contains only the web wrapper (`web/`).
 - Shared UI kit (`packages/ui_kit`) is not yet created; components use Material defaults.

+## Static content pages (About, Privacy Policy, Terms)

+The customer app includes static content pages rendered from Markdown:

+- Routes: `/about`, `/privacy`, `/terms`
+- Source files: `assets/content/about.md`, `assets/content/privacy.md`, `assets/content/terms.md`
+- Asset registration: listed under `flutter.assets` in `pubspec.yaml`

+Rendering details:

+- Markdown is rendered with the `flutter_markdown` package inside a centered, max-width container.
+- Scrolling is handled by the top-level scaffold; the Markdown widget itself does not scroll independently.
+- The footer is appended after the page content.
+It stays at the bottom of the viewport for short pages and appears after scrolling for long pages.

+Flutter Web asset path nuance:

+- Web builds serve assets under `assets/…`.
+The app uses a small `kIsWeb` check to load `content/*.md` on web and `assets/content/*.md` on other platforms, so no additional configuration is required when adding new Markdown files—just register them in `pubspec.yaml`.

+Hot reload vs assets:

+- Asset changes (Markdown files) are picked up reliably after a hot restart.
+For production builds, run `flutter build web` to bundle updated assets.

+Extending with new pages:

+1) Create a new Markdown file under `assets/content/` and register it in `pubspec.yaml`.
+2) Add a simple page widget that loads the file with `rootBundle.loadString(...)` following the existing pattern.
+3) Add a route in `lib/core/router.dart` and a link in the footer if desired.